canonical/grafana-k8s-operator/README.md

 ## Description

 This is the Grafana charm for Kubernetes using the Operator Framework.
-It is under active development and should not yet be considered for production use.

 ## Usage